Birmingham New Street Signal Box

-Birmingham New Street Signal Box is a railway signal box in Birmingham, central England, situated on the corner of Brunel and Navigation Streets and at the west end of the platforms of Birmingham New Street railway station.
+Birmingham New Street Signal Box is a railway signal box in Birmingham, central England.It is situated on the corner of Brunel and Navigation Streets and at the west end of the platforms of Birmingham New Street railway station.
 Opened on 3 July 1966, the brutalist structure is a grade II listed building for its architectural value and a prominent city centre landmark.
 It closed on 24 December 2022.

 Description

 The building is a power signal box, meaning that it controls points and signals by electricity rather than the traditional levers and frames.

 The box is five storeys high on a rectangular plan except the ground floor, which is adjacent to the tracks.
 The main entrance is at street level, on the first floor.
 The shape of the building is unique due to the congested nature of the site, hemmed in by railway tracks at below ground and local roads at street level.
 The interior contains office facilities and communication equipment; the top floor is the signalling control room.
 The lowest floor, at track level, has an extension which occupies a space between the tracks and the cutting wall.

 The building's frame is made from reinforced concrete with corrugated precast concrete cladding and similar boundary walls.
 The cladding is interrupted vertically by metal-framed windows.
 Both are continuous across all four sides.
 At the top is a flat roof with a prominent fascia, designed to provide shade for the control equipment.